Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Notes](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Notes02.png "[Notes]")

+[comment]: <> (HG: Unterschied zu CRM oben?
+Wenn kein Unterschied -> Satz mit Verweis!)

 - *Comments*
   Enter any further relevant information in the box.
 The information entered here is displayed in the *Comments* column in the *Customer/supplier* tab.

 - [NEW/RESET]
-Click this button to reset the *Customer/supplier* tab and create a new customer/supplier.
-The *Create customer/supplier* tab is displayed.
+  Click this button to reset the *Customer/supplier (number)* tab and create a new customer/supplier.
+The *Customer/supplier (number)* tab is closed and changes automatically to the *Create customer/supplier* tab.

 - [DELETE CUSTOMER (XXXXX)]/[DELETE SUPPLIER (XXXXX)]
   Click this button to delete the selected customer/supplier.

 - [SAVE]
   Click this button to save all changes in the selected customer/supplier.

 #### Select tax office